Lev Rapoport

-Lev Pavlovich Rapoport (Лев Павлович Рапопорт, January 13, 1920 – September 15, 2000) was well known for his pioneering works in nuclear and atomic theoretical physics.
+Lev Pavlovich Rapoport (Лев Павлович Рапопорт, January 13, 1920 – September 15, 2000) was a Soviet and Russian physicist known for his works in nuclear and atomic theoretical physics.

 Early work

 His first works in this field concerned the simplest of atoms, atomic hydrogen, and, more specifically, light scattering from, and two-photon ionization of, hydrogen atoms.
 His analytical calculations of the cross sections for those processes are now considered classic works, and the methods he used to derive the corresponding formulas have formed the basis of many subsequent theoretical works by researchers both in Russia and abroad.

 Further work

 Rapoport's scientific achievements spanned a wide range of physics.
 After becoming a well-known specialist in theoretical nuclear physics during the 1950s, he published works in the then-new fields of superfluidity and superconductivity in the early 1960s.
 He gave a generalization of the Ginzburg–Landau equations applicable for lower temperatures and proposed a microscopic theory of magnetic flux quantization in superconductors.
 He also contributed to the development of the theory of finite Fermi systems, which he applied to the nuclear processes of beta decay and electron capture.
 In this work, the Green's function method formed the basis for numerical calculations.
 Further modifications of the Green's function method enabled researchers to study multiphoton processes in many-electron atoms and in simple molecules and also made possible numerical calculations of higher-order relativistic effects in atomic spectra.